Dance Gavin Dance: 2018–2020: Artificial Selection, Afterburner and Tree City Sessions 2

-2021–present: Jackpot Juicer, Tim Feerick's death, and Tilian Pearson's hiatus
+2021–2022: Jackpot Juicer, Tim Feerick's death, and Tilian Pearson's hiatus

 On February 26, 2021, guitarist Will Swan confirmed that the band were writing their tenth studio album and are scheduled to begin recording in the summer.
 On October 16, Tilian announced that Eidola vocalist Andrew Wells will be the band's newest member.
 The band ended 2021 with the Afterburner tour with support from Polyphia, Veil of Maya, Eidola, and Wolf & Bear.
 It was one of the first large scale indoor venue tours tour since the COVID-19 pandemic and sold a total of 78,565 tickets and 28 of the 33 shows were sold out.

 On March 24, 2022, the band released "Synergy", featuring Rob Damiani of English rock band Don Broco, as the lead single from their tenth studio album, Jackpot Juicer.
 Early reviews for the album were very positive, with BoolinTunes referring to it as the band's 'most electrifying, consistent and varied release.'
 In support of the album, the band performed at their second inaugural SwanFest at Heart Health Park in Sacramento, California on April 23, 2022, which was followed by a spring tour with support from Memphis May Fire, Volumes, and Moon Tooth in April and May.
 The band was slated as support on Coheed & Cambria's A Window of the Waking Mind tour in North America in July and August 2022, followed by a headlining tour in the UK and Europe with support from Caskets, Volumes, and Eidola.
 On June 8, they were dropped from the Coheed & Cambria tour.

-On April 14, 2022, the band released a statement announcing the passing of longtime bassist Tim Feerick, who had died the night before.
+On April 14, 2022, the band released a statement announcing that bassist Tim Feerick had died the night before.
 Feerick's cause of death was later reported to be a suspected fentanyl overdose.
+He was 34 years old.

-On June 3, 2022, following sexual assault allegations against Tilian Pearson, the band released a statement announcing that Pearson would be "stepping away from the band."
+On June 3, 2022, following sexual assault allegations against Tilian Pearson, the band released a statement announcing that Pearson would take a hiatus from the band.

 On June 27, 2022, the band announced their An Evening With Friends tour in support of their album Jackpot Juicer.
 The 21-date North American stretch of live shows excluded vocalist Tilian Pearson, with Andrew Wells and former frontman Kurt Travis sharing clean vocal duties instead.

-On November 10, 2022, Dance Gavin Dance announced via social media that Pearson had been welcomed back from his hiatus.
+On November 10, 2022, Dance Gavin Dance announced via social media that Pearson had rejoined the band from his hiatus.
 In his own statement, Pearson additionally denied the accusations previously brought against him.